Field Notes on Governing Intelligent Systems

 Runtime Isolation Is Not Governance

-AI agent runtimes solve the execution problem, but serious autonomous systems also need governance, authorisation, escalation, and provenance. -
+AI agent runtimes solve the execution problem, but serious autonomous systems also need governance, authorization, escalation, and provenance. -

 AI Can Generate Software.
 Reality Still Gets A Vote.